toss-sjyoon/Hands-on-with-Jenkins-Terraform-and-AWS/terraform/README.md

 # Terraform Data Blocks

-Within the `main.tf` file you will see that we are making use of Terraforms `Data Sources`:
+Within the `main.tf` file you will see that we are making use of Terraform `Data Sources`:

 ```
 data "aws_security_group" "sg" {